 Montana Department of Natural Resources and Conservation (DNRC)

 The state AIS program includes the Clean, Drain, Dry campaign and associated materials and products.
-E&O projects must be coordinated with the state campaign for consistency, accuracy, and brand recognition to ensure maximum effectiveness.
+Education and Outreach projects must be coordinated with the state campaign for consistency, accuracy, and brand recognition to ensure maximum effectiveness.
 FWP will provide outreach materials for distribution and customization.

 GrantWatch ID#: 179248

 Grants may be awarded for up to $15,000 for most projects depending on available funding, the intended activities, and based upon a budget that is supported by a clear scope of work.
 Control projects that demonstrate need may be considered for funding above this level on a case-by-case basis.
-Contact DNRC before applying for funding over $15,000.
+Applicants should contact DNRC before applying for funding over $15,000.

-Project duration may be from 1-2 years, with significant progress expected in the first year of the grant.
+Project duration may be for 1-2 years, with significant progress expected in the first year of the grant.

 AIS grants are available to state, city, county, tribal governments, or other local government subdivisions within the state.